 CALIFORNIA CODE SECTION OFFENSE AGGRAVATED FELONY CRIME INVOLVING MORAL TURPITUDE OTHER DEPORTABLE, INADMISSIBLE GROUNDS ADVICE Penal §236, 237 False imprisonment (felony) Divisible: a COV if it involves violence or menace, but ought not to be so held if involves fraud or deceit.
 A COV with a 1-yr or more sentence imposed is an AF.
-Yes CMT A COV (here with violence or menace) is domestic violence offense if committed against DV type victim Should not be held COV if record of conviction does not identify violence/menace.
+A COV (here with violence or menace) is domestic violence offense if committed against DV type victim Should not be held COV if record of conviction does not identify violence/menace.
 If COV, avoid AF by avoiding 1-yr sentence for any one count.
-To avoid CMT, see misdemeanor false imprisonment Penal §236, 237 False imprison (misdo) Appears not to be an AF as COV, since no force required.
+To avoid CMT, see misdemeanor false imprisonment Penal §236, 237 False imprison (misdo) Appears not to be ar AF as COV, since no force required.
 Appears not to be a CMT No Appears to be good substitute plea to avoid crime of violence in DV cases.
 See discussion in Note: "Safer Pleas."
 It is not clear that reducing felony 236 to a misdemeanor will avoid CMT status.
-Penal § 241(a) Assault, simple Not AF.
+Penal § 240, 241(a) Assault, simple Not AF.
 (COV requires 1-yr sentence to be AF; 6 month maximum here) Not CMT COV is domestic violence offense if committed against DV type victim, but simple assault may not be COV absent info in record of conviction.
 To avoid COV for DV purposes, see advice in PC 243(a).
-Penal § 241(b) Assault on peace officer etc. If found to be COV, is an AF if 1-yr sentence imposed Probably not CMT No Avoid 1-yr sentence to avoid AF; see Note "Sentence."
-Penal § 243(a) Battery, Simple Not AF (COV requires 1-yr sentence to be AF, 6 month maximum here) Not CMT COV is domestic violence offense if committed against DV type victim, but simple battery may not be COV absent info in record of conviction.
-To perhaps avoid COV for DV purposes, keep ROC clear of info showing more than a mere touching.
-See Notes "Battery not COV?" and "Domestic Violence."
-See also PC 236 (misdo), 602.5 Penal §243(b), (c) Battery on a peace officer, fireman etc. Yes AF as COV only if 1-yr or more sentence imposed 243(c) (with injury) may be.
-Avoid 1-yr sentence to avoid AF; see Note "Sentence." ?Keep ROC vague between (b) and (c) to avoid record of conviction.
+Penal §241(b) Assault on peace officer etc. If found to be COV, is an AF if 1-yr sentence imposed Probably not CMT No Avoid 1-yr sentence to avoid AF; see Note "Sentence."
+Penal §243(a) Battery, Simple requires 1-yr sentence to be AF, 6 month maximum here) COV is domestic violence offense if committed against DV type victim, but simple battery may not be COV absent info in record of conviction.
+"Battery not COV?" and "Domestic Violence."
+See also PC 236 (misdo), 602.5 Penal §243(b), (c) Battery on a peace officer, fireman etc. Yes AF as COV only if 1-yr or more sentence imposed 243(b) not CMT, 243(c) (with injury) may be.
+No. Avoid 1-yr sentence to avoid AF; see Note "Sentence." ?Keep ROC vague between (b) and (c) to avoid record of conviction.
 Penal §243(d) Battery with serious bodily injury Yes AF as COV only if 1-yr or more sentence imposed Not CMT; good substitute for avoiding CMT.
 COV is domestic violence offense if committed against DV type victim See discussion in Note "Safer Pleas."
 Avoid 1-yr sentence to avoid AF; see Note "Sentence."
 See also PC 236, 136.1(b), potentially 243(a) to avoid COV.